Tokyo’s no-fun torch relay douses Olympic excitement

 “If by any chance, any dense gatherings happen on streets, the torch relay can be stopped as we prioritize safety and security,” Nunomura said.

-The tamped-down torch relay will begin on March 25 in the northeastern prefecture of Fukushima, hit by a deadly earthquake and tsunami in 2011.
+The tamped-down torch relay will begin on March 25 in the northeastern prefecture of Fukushima, hit by an earthquake and tsunami in 2011.
 The flame is supposed to travel through all of Japan’s 47 prefectures before arriving in Tokyo for the July 23 Opening Ceremony.
-But the route may be modified based on the pandemic situation at the time, organizers said.
+But the route may be modified based on the pandemic situation, organizers said.

 The relay will be live-streamed to deter mass gatherings on streets.